What Is Lead Generation?

 I tweet about the things that are interesting to me (marketing, entrepreneurship, growth & software) and format them in a way that is easy on the eyes.

 If people have questions, you can link to your blog posts or other related content, where you can use basic lead acquisition strategies to collect their info.

 Besides digital events, another incredible method to get in front of a large audience is by getting involved with influencers.
 Make sure you contact them first, though, because using their social handle in your posts without their permission is 1. uncool and 2. illegal.
-That can entice them to share or tag on your tweets.
+That can entice them to share or tag on your posts.
 This is an excellent opportunity for others to follow you through their influence.

 Start by reading the room.
 Before you post your content all over, you want to engage with group members to get a feel for the audience and the vibe.
 Then you can craft content to share with them and ignite conversations by asking questions.
 This will help you build relationships and ultimately generate leads by driving the people to your site.